Difficulty Level of the Annapurna Circuit Trek: A Comprehensive Guide

-- And other necessary gears and equipment.
+- And other necessary gear and equipment.

 Tips to Avoid Annapurna Circuit Trek Difficulty

-Prepare yourself with proper training
+1. Prepare yourself with proper training

 Exercises like cycling, jogging, etc., are suitable for increasing your stamina.
 Do regular jogging.
-You can also train in your home by climbing up and down the stairway.
+You can train in your home by climbing up and down the stairway.
 This hugely helps to reduce the Annapurna Circuit Trek Difficulty.

 You should always have extra cash while trekking in the Himalayas, just in emergencies.
 Spending on souvenirs and gifts is good.
 But you should know how to get it in a better deal.
 Sometimes, the souvenirs can be overpriced, significantly impacting the overall Annapurna Circuit Trek cost.

 Snacks during the treks are essential.
 So I recommend you buy them either in Kathmandu or Pokhara because they can get pretty expensive at that height.
-Furthermore, it would help if you carried cash and not an ATM card because there are no ATMs in the villages during the trek.
+Furthermore, it would help if you carried cash and not an ATM card because there were no ATMs in the villages during the trek.

 Make sure you have all the essentials with you.
 ACAP and TIMS permits are the most important ones.
-In the case of gears, a good hiking boot and backpack, a down jacket, and a sleeping bag with a liner are a must for the trails and weather.
+A good hiking boot and backpack, a down jacket, and a sleeping bag with a liner are necessary for the trails and weather.

 Annapurna Circuit Trek is one of the high-altitude treks.
 So, it would help if you did not underestimate this trek.
-If you have any signs of altitude sickness, take action immediately as it is a matter of your health.
+If you have any signs of altitude sickness, take action immediately, as it is a matter of your health.
 Drink plenty of water and allow your body to acclimatize well.

 Annapurna Circuit Trek Difficulty can be succeeded by considering many factors before and during the trek.
 Depending upon your body and how you react in a particular situation will decide the trek’s difficulty.